-As at 31 December 2022, the Group had 122 (2021: 107) full time employees.
-Staff costs recognised in profit or loss for the year amounted to HK\$33.3 million (2021: HK\$36.8 million).
-Remuneration policies and packages for the Group's employees are based on individual qualifications, performance, experience, and conditions prevailing in the industry.
-In addition, various training sessions are offered to employees to enhance their product and market knowledge.
+As of 31 December 2023, the Group had 113 (2022: 122) full-time employees.
+Staff costs for the year amounted to HK\$40.2 million (2022: HK\$33.3 million).
+The Group's remuneration policies and packages continue to be tailored to the individual qualifications, performance, experience, and prevailing industry conditions.
+Additionally, the Group remains committed to enhancing employee capabilities and market knowledge through various training sessions.